-Refer to 'STNP Justification of a Minimum Housing Target for the Neighbourhood Plan' for more detail.
+T2A.5 The evidence base document 'STNP Justification of a Minimum Housing Target for the Neighbourhood Plan' provides further context to the quantity of development planned for in this Neighbourhood Plan.

-T2A.5 With regard to the numbering of allocated sites, 16 sites were put forward for potential allocation in this Plan via a formal Call for Sites.
+T2A.6 With regard to the numbering of allocated sites, 16 sites were put forward for potential allocation in this Plan via a formal Call for Sites.
 A process of site assessment and site selection was used to determine which of those were actually allocated.
-That process concluded that Sites STNP3, STNP6, STNP8, STNP10, STNP11, STNP12 were not suitable for allocation, but to maintain consistency with the Site Assessment and Site Selection Reports, the original site numbering has been retained.
+That process concluded that Sites STNP3, STNP5, STNP6, STNP8, STNP10, STNP11, STNP12 were not suitable for allocation, but to maintain consistency with the Site Assessment and Site Selection Reports, the original site numbering has been retained.

-T2A.6 The Saham Toney Site Assessment Report, July 2019, prepared independently by AECOM, identified a variety of constraints against each of the 16 proposed sites, as did separate site assessments carried out by the Local Highways Authority, the Lead Local Flood Authority and Anglian Water.
+T2A.7 The Saham Toney Site Assessment Report, July 2019, prepared independently by AECOM, identified a variety of constraints against each of the 16 proposed sites, as did separate site assessments carried out by the Local Highways Authority, the Lead Local Flood Authority and Anglian Water.
 How those were addressed is described in the Saham Toney Site Selection Report, 2nd Edition, May 2020, and further analytical review of each site against criteria taken from the Local and Neighbourhood Plans, supported decisions as to which of the proposed sites were suitable for allocation.

-T2A.7 The Saham Toney Neighbourhood Plan Transport Study, AECOM, April 2020, established the future traffic generation due to each allocated site and reviewed its cumulative impact against existing levels.
+T2A.8 The Saham Toney Neighbourhood Plan Transport Study, AECOM, April 2020, established the future traffic generation due to each allocated site and reviewed its cumulative impact against existing levels.
 The assessment concluded that the scale of change in traffic flows will be negligible.
 Similarly, the study showed there would be no increase in traffic queue lengths at two key road junctions.
 Overall, the study showed the cumulative impact of the allocated sites to be negligible.
 This further justifies the allocation of a greater number of dwellings than the target set by the Local Plan.